kyleteague/Spring-Security-React-Auth2/README.md

 README

-This directory contains code and projects I created as part of completing the "Spring Security 6 with ReactJS OAUth2 JWT" course on Udemy.
+This directory contains code and projects for the "Spring Security 6 with ReactJS OAUth2 JWT" course on Udemy.